 We are so glad you enjoyed your stay and look forward to seeing you again soon.

 We stayed at Tresillian over February half term.
 The location is second to none and on arrival we were met by Peter who transported our luggage for a small but worthwhile fee.
 We entered our holiday home and felt as if we had come home.
 The house has everything you could possibly need to self cater.
 The beds were really comfortable and all made up with beautiful linen.
 We found the house to be spotlessly clean on our arrival and although dog friendly, not at all doggy!
 Brain the caretaker is an absolute delight and catered for every single request.

 We are so glad you enjoyed your stay with us and we all look forward to seeing you again soon.

 “Simply superb 'staycation' location.
 We absolutely loved it...”

+We really loved coming to Tresillian in Cornwall earlier this year.
+The house was great, and the owners/caretaker/cleaner continued in that vein.
+I would heartily recommend staying here as we had an exceptional time with extended family through all ages from 6 months to 75 years old.
 Be warned there is a little steep climb down from the parking area, but for £5 the local farmer will take all of your luggage and supplies down in his trailer.
 Bargain.